 Writer stance and writer identity

-My short stories are published in a collection called 'Sting in the Tale' - seven stories with twist endings.
+My short stories are published in my fourth book, a collection called 'Sting in the Tale' - seven stories with twist endings.
 The book is available on Amazon Kindle.

 In addition, my tribute song to Peter Sellers, 'Dear Mr. Sellers', was described by Sellers' biographer Ed Sikov as 'very accurate...touching and sweet-tempered' and by Burt 'Cato' Kwouk as 'very nice'.
 The song has also been adopted by the Peter Sellers Appreciation Society.
 My interview with the Peter Sellers Appreciation Society was published in the September 2002 issue of the magazine at www.petersellersappreciationsociety.com.